DevUniverseDU/Pipelines/README.md

 ## Overview

-This package allows to build pipelines step by step.
+This package allows building pipelines step by step.

-Every pipeline constists of some set of ordered steps and target.
+Every pipeline consists of some set of ordered steps and target.
 The target is the last (terminating) step of the pipeline.

 <br/>